GillesJ/beautiful-jekyll/_posts/2019-08-29-python-package-management.md

 - Distinguish project environments vs. global tools: Separate project-based virtual environments from Python command-line tools.
 - Document project requirements unambiguously: Use a clear and non-ambiguous dependency graph to avoid version conflicts.
 This is especially handy in setting up existing projects.

-While a lot of ink has flowed on Python development tools, many older blog [posts](https://opensource.com/article/19/4/managing-python-packages) contain out-dated information:
+While a lot of ink has flowed on Python development tools, [many](https://amaral.northwestern.edu/resources/guides/pyenv-tutorial) blog [posts](https://opensource.com/article/19/4/managing-python-packages) contain out-dated information:
 [Pyenv-virtualenvwrapper](https://github.com/pyenv/pyenv-virtualenvwrapper) is often recommended.
 But it has been overtaken by pipenv, which offers a cleaner installation and more user-friendly and powerful solution to environment and module management.
 Many older post also do not tackle globally installed Python command-line tools which cause confusion with multiple concurrent Python versions.